TeamCodeStream/codestream-server/api_server/README.md

    without credentials on **localhost** (the default mongo connect url is `mongodb://localhost/codestream`).
 1. Install the api sandbox (only specify `-I` if you are *not* using or have not loaded a dev_tools mongo sandbox).
-We're migrating to a new unified config file format so for now include the `-e` option.
-The default api sandbox name is `api` so that will be assumed in this documentation:
+A default api sandbox name of `api` is assumed in some tools so we'll use it here (though you can change it):
 	```
-	dt-sb-new-sandbox -yCD [-I] -t cs_api -n api
+	dt-sb-new-sandbox -yCD [-I] -t cs_server -n api -O sb.info.api
 	```
 1. Load your api sandbox:
 	```